goeckeler/katas-sessions/Lambdas/README.md

 ### Labs

 This is a technical kata originally run in a JFokus 2015  session ([http://www.jfokus.se/](http://www.jfokus.se/)).
 Starting easy it gets deeps into what you can do with lambdas and streams from a technical point, but keep in mind - it will make you think about the edges when not to use these features.

+### Speed

+This is a demo, not a kata.
+But you can make it a kata about how to perform microbenching.
+It simply searches a list for the first matching item, in sequential functional style, in parallel functional style, and in a classical for loop.
+Go and find out which is really the fastest and when.